 How do you show courtesy and respect in a social setting?

-Say “Bonjour” on arrival to establishments.
+Even if you don't have time to learn a little French before your trip, always remember to say “Bonjour” on arrival to establishments.
 The staff will really appreciate this.
 Otherwise, you may be addressed with an ironic bonjour of their own to underline your rudeness!
 Also, the pronouns vous and the tu can be quite complicated to master, but a genuine effort goes a long way.
 Offer to shake hands or if you are feeling European go in for the bis, which is the very polite kiss on both cheeks when meeting almost anybody.

 What are absolute no-nos?